GPA-VGGT:Adapting VGGT to Large Scale Localization by Self-Supervised Learning with Geometry and Physics Aware Loss: Experiments

-\paragraph{Dataset and Preprocessing.} We conduct our evaluations on the \textbf{KITTI Odometry Benchmark}~\cite{Geiger2013IJRR}, a widely used dataset for large-scale autonomous driving localization.
-The raw RGB images are resized to a resolution of $320 \times 1024$ and normalized before being fed into the network.
-During training, we utilize the intrinsic parameters provided by the dataset for geometric projection steps.
-To prevent the model from memorizing specific scene textures and to enhance invariance to illumination changes, we apply standard data augmentations, including random brightness, contrast jittering, and horizontal flipping, identically to all frames within a sampled window.
+\paragraph{Implementation Details.} Input RGB images are resized to $518\times518$ and normalized before being fed into the network.
+Dataset intrinsics are used for geometric projection.
+We apply standard photometric augmentations, including brightness and contrast jittering and horizontal flipping, consistently across frames within each sampled window.

-\paragraph{Training Protocol.} We implement our framework using PyTorch on four NVIDIA A100 GPUs.
-The model is optimized using the AdamW optimizer with a base learning rate of $1 \times 10^{-4}$ and a weight decay of $1 \times 10^{-2}$.
-To enhance robustness and generalization, we employ a \emph{stochastic multi-sequence sampling strategy}.
-Instead of utilizing fixed-length clips, we randomly sample sub-sequences with varying temporal strides from the training set.
-Crucially, for each sampled sequence window, we randomly select a subset of $N=3$ frames to serve as geometric anchors (keyframes) for self-supervised loss computation.
-Setting $N=3$ creates a robust triangular constraint system within each window, allowing the model to learn multi-view consistency from different baselines simultaneously.
-This design introduces diversity in both temporal context and keyframe positioning, preventing the model from overfitting to specific window sizes or fixed temporal alignments.